Von Hippel-Lindau disease is caused by mutations in a gene.

 If findings suggest the disorder, various tests are done to check for tumors and other abnormalities:

-Von Hippel-Lindau disease is diagnosed when typical tumors are detected and one of the following is present:
+Von Hippel-Lindau disease is diagnosed when one of the following is present:

-If doctors detect one angioma, they look for others.
+If doctors detect one tumor, they look for others.

 Tumors are surgically removed, if possible, before they cause permanent damage.
 High-dose radiation therapy, focused on the tumor, can sometimes be used instead.
 People who have tumors in the adrenal glands may also need drugs to control their blood pressure.
 People who have advanced kidney cancer may be given other drug treatments.